 Non-alcoholic beverages that fall in the “hop water” category usually have 0% ABV.
 These are mainly carbonated water with hops added for flavoring.
-They aren’t considered beer, but are reminiscent of the flavor of beer.
+They aren’t considered beer, but are reminiscent of regular beer in taste.

 How Non-Alcoholic Beer is Made

-Non-alcoholic beers are produced in different ways, and they can be put in two main categories: dealcoholization and arrested fermentation.
+Non-alcoholic beers are produced in different ways from standard beer, and they can be put in two main categories: dealcoholization and arrested fermentation.

 Dealcoholized beer has been made into an alcoholic beer, then the alcohol is removed by reverse osmosis or special temperature controlled distillation methods.